 1 can (15 oz.) whole kernel corn, drained (or use frozen)

-1 cup carrots, chopped (we use half-bag shredded carrots)
+1 cup carrots, chopped into small pieces (we use half-bag shredded carrots)

 1 can (6 oz.) tomato paste